Miniature Highland Cattle

-We acquired our foundation heifers from two sources in Central Michigan.
+We acquired our foundation heifers from three sources in Central Michigan.
 Five 100% highland heifers came from midsize miniature stock (42"-48").
 Three heifers came from a breeder with highlands and dexter cattle.
 These three heifers are 50%, 50%, and 75% highland and are chondro negative.
+We acquired 5 more 100% cows 5-13 years old from a farm in Alpena.
 Our bull (Parker) was sourced from Hans & Sheril Peterson in Lakeport MI.
 He carries the white park gene and the dexter chondrodysplasia (BD1) gene and is 62.5% highland.
 We specifically chose these cattle to start our miniature highland project because of their conformation, size, and availability.

-In 2018 it is extremely difficult to acquire miniature highland cattle of good stock at a respectable price.
+In 2018 it was extremely difficult to acquire miniature highland cattle of good stock at a respectable price.
 Miniature highlands are selling for $3000 - $10,000 each and are extremely difficult to find.
-We spent a significant amount of money on Parker as he is a miniature and carriers the white park and chondro gene both of which we want to be prominent in our herd.
+We spent a significant amount of money on Parker as he is a miniature and carriers the Highpark and Highshire coloration along with the chondro gene all of which we want to be prominent in our herd.

 The chondrodysplasia gene (BD1) shrinks cattle by 4"- 6" and is easily managed in a herd with a responsible breeder.
 BD1 also improves temperament in cattle making them more docile and friendly.
 BD1 is a dominate genetic trait that results in the death of cattle that are genetically homozygous for BD1.
 Approximately 25% of calves from BD1 positive x BD1 positive are homozygous BD1 and are still born.
 To prevent homozygous BD1 in cattle it is imperative that BD1 carrying cattle are bred to non-BD1 carrying cattle.
 Which results in 100% viable calves 50% of which carry the BD1 gene.